ATR connects program participants with a wide range of recovery support services, both traditional and non-traditional.

 Through its voucher system, ATR pays for many services not currently covered by third-party health insurance (MassHealth or private insurance), state funding through the Bureau of Substance Addiction Services (BSAS), or other government-funded programs.
 ATR coordinators work with program participants to identify the appropriate mix of recovery supports and connects them to service providers.

 - Personal Shopping: The provider takes the participant shopping for the products (like clothes, winter coats, hygiene products), and pays for the purchase.
+To keep participants and staff safe during the COVID-19 crisis, personal shopping trips have been put on hold.
+Instead, ATR is offering online shopping, one-on-one with the participants and their ATR Coordinator.

 - Bill Paying Service: The provider writes out a check on behalf of the participant for a purchase or bill.